Did you see a BLACK bird in Manitoba?

 Brewer’s Blackbird Range Map

-After the breeding season is over, huge flocks come together to travel and search for food in grasslands and farm fields.
+After the breeding season, huge flocks come together to travel and search for food in grasslands and farm fields.
 It’s common to see mixed flocks that also include cowbirds, starlings, grackles, and Red-winged Blackbirds.

 Listen for a metallic, creaky “ke-see” song, which lasts a bit less than a second.
 Brewer’s Blackbirds are vocal, and there are a few contact (“tschup“) and alarm (“chuck“) calls you may hear that they use to communicate with each other.